 You’ll hear from a lot of experts who tell you that you can do all of the stuff that a robo-advisor does on your own for free – and they’re absolutely right.
 But doing it yourself naturally increases friction, which makes it harder to get started.

 Instead, I think it’s better to get started right away with a robo-advisor, then move those funds to Vanguard once you’ve figured out what you’re doing and have a little bit of money saved up.
-Even if you pay any management fees to a robo-advisor on your Roth IRA, it’s not forever.
-Sure, I paid three years worth of management fees to Betterment – three years that I probably didn’t need to pay any fees.
+Even if you pay some management fees to a robo-advisor on your Roth IRA, it doesn’t have to be forever.
+Sure, I paid three years’ worth of management fees to Betterment – three years where I could have figured out how to invest on my own and paid no fees at all.
 Three years, though, isn’t a ton of time in the grand scheme of things.

 So, I’ll be doing two things this year when it comes to my Roth IRA.
 First, I’ll be moving my Roth IRA contributions directly into Vanguard.
-With three years of contributions and a long bull market, my Roth IRA is now standing at a little over $21,000.
+With three years of contributions and a long bull market, my Roth IRA is now standing at a little over $21,000 at the time I write this.
 I’ll likely be dumping it all into a Vanguard Total Stock Market Fund (VTSAX) just to keep things simple.
 Transferring my funds into Vanguard shouldn’t be difficult either – companies are always willing to help you get money to them, so it’ll just be a matter of opening up my Roth IRA and figuring out some directions.

-The second thing I’ll be doing is opening up a Roth IRA for my wife and getting as much as we can into her Roth IRA for tax-year 2017.
-We’ll be opening up her Roth IRA with Wealthfront since the first $10,000 is managed for free and it only requires $500 to get started.
+The second thing I’ll be doing is opening up a Roth IRA for my wife and getting as much as we can into her Roth IRA for this upcoming year.

-Anyway, that’s the strategy I recommend for anyone starting out their Roth IRA investing journey – go with a robo-advisor first, then move those funds into Vanguard later.
+Anyway, that’s the strategy I recommend for anyone starting their Roth IRA investing journey – go with a robo-advisor like Betterment or Wealthfront first, then move those funds into Vanguard later.
 It’s an easy way to get your investing life off to a good and easy start.